VictorRodriguez/parallel-programming-lecture/labs/06/README.md

 ## Instructions

 * Create a program that handles the coordination of 5 milk sellers.
-* Each seller can sell a random number of bottles ( from 1 to 200 )
+* Each seller can sell a random number of bottles ( from 1 to 500 )
-* Each seller can sell to 5 costumers
 * The factory only can produce daily 1000 bottles
 * Headquarter need to take care that sellers do not sell more than 1000 bottles

-## Expected result:

-Please send the patch with your code in C using MUTEX or SEMAPHORES ( op to you )
+* Sellers shoudl be processes
+* Syncronization shoudl be with SEMAPHORES
+* Inter process comunication can be with Shared memory or Pipes (op to you)

-## Please send the mail as git send mail:
+## Please use your STUDENT-ID to create the commit

     ```
         $ git add milk_seller.c
-        $ git commit -s -m <STUDENT-ID>-homework-06
+        $ git commit -s -m <STUDENT-ID>-homework-02
-        $ git send-email -1

     ```
-Do some tests sending the mail to your personal account, if you get the mail, then you can be sure I will get the mail

 # Time to do the homework: